 Help if your home is overcrowded

-Some councils use a different legal measure of overcrowding, called statutory overcrowding.
+Some councils use a different legal measure of overcrowding.

 Apply for a council or housing association home

 You usually have to go on a waiting list if you apply for a larger home.